octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 ``` shell
 $ yarn start
 ```
 First, we will integrate alert notifications into our app.
-A notification should pop-up when a transaction is sent, and when a transaction succeeds or fails.
+A notification should pop up when a transaction is sent, and when a transaction succeeds or fails.

 We will use two node modules for the notifications: [react-alert](https://www.npmjs.com/package/react-alert) and [react-alert-template-basic](https://www.npmjs.com/package/react-alert-template-basic)